Basic Video Lighting Tips.

 The Backlight

-The backlight should be positioned behind the subject out of camera frame, to the right or left side of the subject.
-This light is used to separate the subject from the background by shining a light with similar intensity as the fill light on the back of the subject’s head and shoulders.
+Position the backlight behind the subject, out of the camera’s frame, slightly to the right or left.
+The backlight separates the subject from the background by casting a gentle light (similar in intensity to the fill light) on the back of the subject’s head and shoulders, adding depth to your shot.

 ONTV LTD TEAM ![]()